vita-epfl/Stable-Video-Infinity/assets/FAQ.md

 ## Q3: SVI-Film sometimes generates sub-optimal videos.
 Why?

+### Potential Issue 1: Slight color shift.
 This issue has two main causes:

 1. **VAE encoding-decoding errors**: The VAE itself accumulates errors through repeated encoding-decoding, especially in static environments.
 If you repeatedly encode-decode the same image, you'll notice progressive quality degradation.
 Since our method operates in latent space, these errors can partially escape SVI's constraints.
 2. **Limited training data scope**: Our SVI uses LoRA trained on small-scale datasets, so its style and error patterns are constrained by the training data types.
 When test images or text prompts differ significantly from the training distribution, sub-optimal generation can occur.

 **Best solution**: Fine-tune with a small amount of video clips that match your target style/domain.
 This is the most effective way to adapt SVI to your specific use case.
 Moreover, LoRA not only learns error-elimination capabilities but also indirectly learns the generation style of the videos.
-So, you can better control the long-range style consistency by LoRA fintuning (like Tom & Jerry), which only needs several-hours tuning.
+Therefore, you can better control the long-range style consistency through LoRA fine-tuning (e.g., Tom & Jerry), which only requires several hours of tuning.

+### Potential Issue 2: Limited motion and scene transition

+1. **Check your resolution**: Our model is trained based on a 480p model using 480×832 resolution.
+During testing, image processing follows the width-limited principle.
+If your image resolution is too large (e.g., 2150×1204), it will be resized to 1472×832.
+This gap from the training resolution can lead to missing motion.
+Therefore, please adjust `--max_width` to an appropriate value.
+You can check the terminal log to verify: "Video dimensions: 832x1472".
+Additionally, excessively large sizes will also slow down inference.
+For more details, please refer to Issue #6.

+2. **Text Prompt**: Providing an appropriate prompt is crucial for motion generation, especially for scene transitions.
+For more details, please refer to Issue #6.

 ## Q4: Did you consider building upon the Self-Forcing series of works?

-Initially, we did want to build upon Self-Forcing, but two critical issues led us to abandon this approach:
+Initially, we did want to build upon Self-Forcing, but several critical issues led us to abandon this approach:

 1. **T2V-only limitation**: Self-Forcing only supports text-to-video (T2V), whereas most application scenarios—such as talking faces—require image-to-video (I2V) capabilities.
 While I2V can easily accommodate T2V (simply by providing a T2I-generated first frame), the reverse is much more difficult.

 2. **Model scale constraints**: Self-Forcing is based on a 1.3B parameter model, and we found that the visual quality could hardly reach the cinematic level we aimed for (e.g., our Iron Man demo).

+3. **Different objectives**: The Self-Forcing series is better suited for scenarios prioritizing real-time interaction (e.g., gaming), where visual quality does not need to reach cinematic standards.
+In contrast, our work focuses on story content creation, requiring higher standards for both content and visual quality.
+Therefore, the current version can generate a 2-minute 480p story using H100 GPUs overnight, which aligns well with our objectives.

+4. **Causality considerations**: Self-Forcing achieves frame-by-frame causality, whereas SVI operates at a clip-by-clip or chunk-by-clip level of causality.
+This level of autoregression aligns with the characteristics of large language models.

 ## Q5: What do the parameters in test bash scripts mean?

 - **`--num_motion_frames`**: Controls the number of cross-clip reference frames.
 In SVI-Film, this is used to ensure coherence across scene transitions.
+Please use our default value because it is aligned with the training.
 - **`--num_clips`**: Specifies how many video clips to generate.
 Each clip represents 81 frames.
+- **`--max_width`**: Controls the maximum width of test images during processing (maintaining the aspect ratio).
+Please adjust according to Q3 if needed.
 - **`--ref_pad_num`**: Controls the padding method for reference images:

   - **`-1`**: Pads with a random frame.
 Used for single-scene video generation (e.g., SVI-Shot/Dance/Talk).
 This simplifies the task into a restoration problem based on unpaired data with the reference image, thereby eliminating any drift or forgetting issues.